storm-enroute/mecha/README.md

 - Did you ever want to simultaneously work on different Git code repositories as if they were one big project, but commit changes to them separately?

-- Is automated nightly documentation publishing something you crave for?
+- Are automated nightlies and documentation publishing something you crave for?

+- Are you looking for an easy way to configure the project when it's first checked out?

-If so, you're at the right place.
+If the answer is yes to any of the above, you're at the right place.
 Mecha is an SBT plugin that aggregates all the SBT projects that you specify into one big project, which you can then compile as if they were one project.
 You can branch/merge/commit changes in all the repositories simultaneously,